ddbnl/ez_term/README.md

 Currently supports the following:

+- Ez language:
+  - Define entire UI in an Ez file using simple english
+  - Supports templates and template inheritance
 - Widgets:
   - Box layouts (automatically place widgets next to each other or below each other)
-  - Float layouts (hard coded widget positions)
+  - Float layouts (use size hints and position hints, or hard code positions/sizes)
   - Label (text displaying widget)
   - Text input (input and display text)
   - Checkbox (simple on/off switch)